kirkiano/message-broker-nodejs/README.md

-# Simple Event Broker
+# Simple Message Broker

-A rudimentary event broker, implemented in Node.js, to be used for transitioning the RPG to a more distributed architecture, and eventually to be replaced by Kafka, RabbitMQ, or whatever ends up being most appropriate.
+A rudimentary message broker, implemented in Node.js, to be used for transitioning the RPG to a more distributed event-driven architecture, and eventually to be replaced by Kafka, RabbitMQ, or whatever ends up being most appropriate.